carpentries-incubator/hpc-intro/_episodes/02-tooling.md

 we store files that appear directly in the navigation bar in the root directory of the lesson.
 [The last episode]({{ site.github.url }}/03-organization/) describes these files.

-## Checking and Previewing

-The lesson template includes a Python program to check whether lesson files conform to our template.
-You can run this using `make lesson-check`.
-It relies on a small Ruby script that uses Jekyll's own Markdown parser (called Kramdown) so that we are guaranteed to be checking the same dialect of Markdown that Jekyll uses on GitHub.

-[Jekyll][jekyll] can be used in two ways: to compile source files into HTML pages in the `_site` directory, or to do that and also run a small web server at <http://0.0.0.0:4000/>
-so that the pages can be previewed.
-We recommend using the latter, since it gives a more accurate impression of what your lesson will actually look like.

-The Makefile in the root directory of the project contains commands for building the site.
-`make site` builds files but does not run a server, while `make serve` builds the files and runs a server.
-(It also re-builds the site whenever it notices changes in the source files.)
-Run `make` on its own to get a full list of commands.

-In order to use Jekyll and/or the checking script, you may need to install it and some other software.
-The [setup instructions]({{ site.github.url }}/setup/) explain what you need and how to get it.

 [github-importer]: https://import.github.com/
 [jekyll]: http://jekyllrb.com/